MarselBrukman/MarselBrukman/README.md

 My name is Ilya Volkhin.
 I study at the department of bioengineering and bioinformatics of the Moscow State University.
-I'm currently working in the laborotory of computational methods in biomedicine of the Moscow Institute of Physics and Technology.
+I'm currently working in the laborotory of the computational methods in biomedicine of the Moscow Institute of Physics and Technology.
 I’m interested in computational biology, bioinformatics and biophysics.